DevAnuhas/todo-app/README.md

 # Todo App API

-This project is a RESTful API for a Todo application, built using Node.js and Express.
+This project is a **RESTful API** for a Todo application, built using Node.js and Express.
 It serves as the backend for a Todo frontend application and includes all standard CRUD operations with proper error handling, data validation, and database integration using MongoDB.

-## Task Description

-The goal of this project is to demonstrate the ability to implement a robust and well-structured RESTful API.
-The focus is on proper API design, error handling, and data validation while adhering to RESTful principles.

 ### Core Features